SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### BitCoin

-This helpers generates a scannable bitcoin to send payments.
+This helper generates a scannable bitcoin to send payments.
 [More information](https://bitco.in/en/developer-guide#plain-text)

 	QrCode::BTC($address, $amount);